KeithDHedger/Themes-And-Icons/README.md

 # Themes
-Themes for LFSDesktop and Xfce4
+Themes and Icon sets for LFSDesktop and Xfce4

 Theme List: